CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 ### Task 1: Verify device settings

+In this task you will check the current settings on the SEA-WS1 device to understand what needs to be changed through the Intune configuration profile.

 1. Switch to **HOSTVM** and Sign in to **SEA-WS1** VM from the desktop shortcut as **Aaron Nicholls** with the PIN **102938**

    >**Note** : Ensure that you are in basic session mode and able to view Clipboard in the menu bar as shown in the below image.
 If not please change it to the basic session by selecting the icon which was highlighted in the tool bar in the below image and then sign in with PIN.